 Diamonds constructed in the controlled environment of a laboratory also contain carbon atoms formed with intense heat and pressure.
 It’s possible to artificially enrich the transparency and shade of natural diamonds.

 Jewelers should always notify a potential buyer whether a diamond’s been treated in such a way, as its worth is affected.
-Artificial processes are normally conducted either to enhance a diamond’s transparency (by fracture filling or laser drilling) or its shade (via galvanizing, radiation, HPHT or coatings).
+Artificial processes are normally conducted either to enhance a diamond’s transparency (by fracture filling or laser drilling) or its shade (via galvanising, radiation, HPHT or coatings).

 3. What’s the Difference Between a Cubic Zirconia and a Diamond?